CX-Box/cxbox-doc/docs/widget/fields/field/date/date.md

 ### How to add?
 ???
 Example
     === "List widget"

+        !!! info
+            By default, filtration is carried out **by range**.
+If you want to turn it off, indicate `cxbox.widget.fields.filter-by-range-enabled-default: false` in meta.

         **Step 1** Add **@SearchParameter** to corresponding **DataResponseDTO**.
 (Advanced customization [SearchParameter](/advancedCustomization/element/searchparameter/searchparameter))
         ```java
         --8<--